it is spent most of the time in, or very near, the host wood, white-rotted hardwood.

 Return to the top

 they mate probably after they come out of their winter repose.
-Quite likely females lay eggs for more than one season as these beetles do not die at the end of the summer like the stag beetles do; in 2010 I have recaptured a couple of beetles from the previous season .
+Females lay eggs until quite late in the season and for more than one season as these beetles do not die at the end of the summer like the stag beetles do; I have recaptured several beetles from the previous seasons [1,2].

 Understandably, pictures of mating lesser stag beetles are extremely scarce; the exception being a very good courtship sequence in Flickr by Claudio Gottardi, taken early May out in the open; click here.
 This sequence ends in a end to end approach by the male.

 In any case, from late spring till the end of the summer they are a bit more active and then there is a chance of finding them after it gets dark.
-Adults may feed on sap runs and are easily attracted to artificial ones ; as they are also attracted to lights they may even turn up in moth traps .
-And in urban areas they might be accidentally killed by traffic or people.
+Adults may feed on sap runs and are easily attracted to artificial ones [1,2].
+There is evidence from captive reared beetles that the adults may feed on the larvae.
+As they are attracted to lights, they may even turn up in moth traps and in urban areas they might be accidentally killed by traffic or people.

 The pictures below illustrate some situations in which they can be found.